Grow Your Email List with Quiz Marketing in 2018

 However, how can you get the “additional 98” to opt-in to your email list?

 That is where quizzes come in.
-As a digital marketing consultant, I have seen quizzes generate thousands of new email subscribers, and a very clear picture has emerged of the way the quiz ought to be set up to find the maximum number of opt-ins.
+As a digital marketing consultant in Delhi, I have seen quizzes generate thousands of new email subscribers, and a very clear picture has emerged of the way the quiz ought to be set up to find the maximum number of opt-ins.

 Let us walk through the formula for an ideal list building quiz.